 Otso Lähdeoja : PhD, Researcher, Composer, Musician.

-Otso lähdeoja is a Finnish composer, guitarist and researcher in digital arts.
+Otso Lähdeoja is a Finnish composer, guitarist and researcher in digital arts, and professor of artistic research at the University of the Arts Helsinki, Finland.
 He holds a doctorate in music from Paris VIII University and has led a myriad of crossover artistic projects over the past ten years.
 His works include musical ensembles, solo and group albums, multimedia projects, music-poetry, installation art and music for dance performances.
 An international figure, he lives and works between Finland, Canada, Belgium and France, in addition to which he has toured around Europe as well as in U.S.A., Korea and India.
 For the academic year 2012-2013, he worked as a postdoctoral researcher at Sandeep Bhagwati ‘s Matralab, Concordia University, with the Québec Merit Scholarship for foreign students.
 Otso Lähdeoja is currently an Academy of Finland Researcher at University of the Arts, Sibelius Academy, Helsinki.
 His research interests are: Music Intersubjectivity, Structure-Borne Sound for Music and Intermedia Creation, Augmented Instruments & Active Acoustics, Embodied (Music) Cognition and Digital Humanities (Post-Media Studies).
 Otso Lähdeoja is currently an Academy of Finland Research Fellow, leading the research project « Intersubjectivity in Music; the Perspective of Technological Mediation ».
 Previously, he has been the proncipal investigator of the Academy of Finland “Active Acoustics – Smart Audio objects at the Interface of the Material and the Digital” research project, as well as the “Active Acoustic Augmented Instruments” project funded by the Nordisk Kulturfond’s Handmade scheme.

 Otso Lähdeoja is an omnidirectional researcher of all things sonic.